JuliaDiff/AbstractDifferentiation.jl/README.md

 ## Getting started

 - If you are an autodiff user and want to write code in a backend-agnostic way, read the _user guide_ in the docs.
-- If you are an autodiff developer and want your backend to implement the interface, read the _implementer guide_ in the docs.
+- If you are an autodiff developer and want your backend to implement the interface, read the _implementer guide_ in the docs (still in construction).

 ## Citing this package